splunk/splunk-connect-for-snmp/docs/configuration.md

 It gets a little more complex with respect to SNMPv3.
-The user database in a SNMPv3 application is actually referenced by a combination of the user\'s name (called a \"security Name\") and an identifier for the given SNMP application you\'re talking to (called an \"engineID\").
+The user database in a SNMPv3 application is actually referenced by a combination of the user's name (called a \"security Name\") and an identifier for the given SNMP application you're talking to (called an \"engineID\").
-Therefore, both userName and engineID are required for SNMPv3 under **v3** section.
+Therefore, both userName and engineID are required for SNMPv3 under the **v3** section.

 **Params**: